The Kyoto Fog is a sweet and comforting tea latte you can easily make in your own kitchen.

 - Remove from heat, and add ¼ teaspoon of vanilla extract.
 Stir well, and if making ahead of time then cool before transferring to an airtight container.

-- Prepare the Kyoto Fog by pouring the vanilla syrup into a mug.
+- Prepare the Kyoto Fog by pouring 1 teaspoon of the vanilla syrup into a mug.

 - Whisk 1 teaspoon of Hojicha Powder in 60 ml of 80°C (175°F) filtered water.